fedecaccia/newton/README.md

 cd doc/
 pdflatex newton-d-m.tex
 ```
-to get developer's manual.
+to get developer's manual. -->

 ## The future

 * Communication with [Fermi](https://github.com/GG1991/fermi) & RELAP by I/O both connected with different threads of `Newton` (now serial).

-* Implement efficient mappers to get cross-sections as function of termal-hydraulic and burnup variables.

-* Implement communication using PPLEP.
+* Implement communication using communicators in the same execution.

 * Complete documentation.

 * More tests.

 * Performance evaluation.

-## References

-[1] Jorge S. Leiva, Pablo J. Blanco and Gustavo C. Buscaglia.
-"Iterative strong coupling of dimensionally heterogeneous models".
-International journal for numerical methods in engineering, 2010, vol 81, pags 1558–1580.

-[2] [Caccia, F. and Dari.
-E. “Acoplamiento multiescala en cálculos fluidodinámicos" (“Multiscale
-coupling in fluid dynamics calculations”).
-XXll Congress on Numerical Methods and its
-Applications, 7-11 November 2016, Córdoba, Argentina.](https://goo.gl/mZ3A7o)

-## Contact
-Any questions or suggestions feel free to contact me at [federicoagustincaccia@gmail.com]

 ## Licensing